 6500 Selma Ave, Los Angeles, 90028

-This Santa Monica beach house seems to float in the sky with the palm trees, the casual-chic atmosphere will make you feel like you’ve stepped into an old friend’s living room—a friend that’s not struggling to show up with a new designer bag in tow for weekly brunches.
-Their Italian-style food seems at odds with the clientele but there are plently of options that are surprisingly good considering the incredible ocean view—which are notoriously coupled with less than desirable food.
+This Santa Monica beach house seems to float in the sky with palm trees.
+The casual-chic atmosphere will make you feel like you’ve stepped into an old friend’s living room—a friend that’s not struggling to show up with a new designer bag in tow for weekly brunches.
+Their Italian-style food seems at odds with the clientele.
+Still, there are plenty of surprisingly good options considering the incredible ocean view—which is often coupled with less than desirable food.

 1332 2nd St, Santa Monica, 90401

 The Century City rooftop oasis, Terra, is a little slice of Italian heaven perched atop the mammoth food emporium Eataly LA.
-You’ll ascend a spiral staircase, catching a glimpse of the wood-burning grill where the beautiful seasonal ingredients are brought to life, before stepping out onto the bright terrace with panoramic views of the Hollywood Hills.
-Terra is centered on seasonal ingredients grilled on open flames to bring out the rich flavors.
+You’ll ascend a spiral staircase, catching a glimpse of the wood-burning grill where the beautiful seasonal ingredients are brought to life, before stepping onto the bright terrace with panoramic views of the Hollywood Hills.
+Terra is centers itself around seasonal ingredients grilled on open flames to bring out the rich flavors.
 Of course, nothing pairs better with these earthy dishes than botanical cocktails or a premium Italian wine alongside an L.A. skyline.

-This beautiful spot offers views of the city in every direction and is the perfect balance of luxe and casual.
-White textiles and natural furniture with gorgeous trees dotted around makes this a welcoming haven to end the week off with.
+This beautiful rooftop spot offers views of the city in every direction and is the perfect balance of luxe and casual.
+White textiles and natural furniture with gorgeous trees dotted around make this a welcoming haven to mark your week’s end.
 Reservations are required and you can book for a maximum of 6 people.

 929 S Broadway, Los Angeles, CA 90015

-This glamorous rooftop setting covered in ivy and is perched atop the Mondrian Los Angeles.
+This glamorous rooftop bar is covered in ivy and is perched atop the Mondrian Los Angeles.
 It’s the perfect place to take in panoramic views of the city on a romantic date or to spend your summers occasionally dipping into the pool between drinks.

 Openaire is the poolside restaurant that replaced the Commissary at the Line Hotel in Koreatown.
-You can bask in sunlight in the greenhouse on the rooftop filled with greenery cascading above you.
-It’s great value for money as far as hotels go, especially considering you have the likes of two Michelin star Chef Josiah Citrin bringing seasonal, locally sourced ingredients from land and sea and transforming them into vibrant plates that go down just as easily as the Midnight Margarita—an interesting mix of tequila, Cointreau, lime and charcoal.
+While you can’t bask in sunlight at the rooftop bar in the greenhouse with greenery cascading above you, there’s an all-new outdoor dining area for guests around the pool.
+It’s excellent value for money as far as hotels go, especially considering you have the likes of two Michelin star Chef Josiah Citrin bringing seasonal, locally sourced ingredients from land and sea and transforming them into vibrant plates that go down just as easily as the Midnight Margarita—an interesting mix of tequila, Cointreau, lime and charcoal.